coldest country in the world

 The cold regions of the North and South Poles offer one of the most dangerous and thrilling forms of adventure: expeditions to the polar regions themselves.
 Travelers and explorers seeking to navigate these icy frontiers must be equipped for brutal cold, blizzards, and 24-hour daylight or darkness, depending on the season.

-• North Pole Expeditions: The first confirmed expedition to the North Pole took place in 1909, led by Robert Peary and his team.
-Despite initial controversy over whether Peary actually reached the Pole, his achievements in traversing the ice and surviving the extreme cold marked a historic moment.
+• North Pole Expeditions: The first confirmed expedition to the North Pole occurred in 1909, led by Robert Peary and his team.
+Despite initial controversy over whether Peary reached the Pole, his achievements in traversing the ice and surviving the extreme cold marked a historic moment.
 Today, adventurers use icebreakers or attempt to trek across the frozen Arctic by foot or ski, battling temperatures as low as −50°C (−58°F) in search of the North Pole.

 • South Pole Expeditions: Following Scott and Shackleton, many adventurers have sought to conquer the South Pole.
 In recent years, some have completed the first-ever solo expeditions to the Pole, traversing vast stretches of snow and ice with little to no outside support.
 The South Pole is known for its extreme cold, with temperatures often plummeting to −60°C (−76°F), making these expeditions a test of endurance and cold-weather expertise.